Key Concepts

 What it is Deterministic constraints that shape a stochastic process: schemas, linters, tests, architectural rules, gates, budgets, and stopping conditions.

 Why it matters Physics turns “seems fine” into PASS/FAIL signals the system can act on.
+In operation, Physics is law: if a change fails Physics, it does not exist.

 Mechanism